What is Dial-A-Ride?

 Our volunteer drivers are the lifeblood of the Dial-A-Ride program.
 Many residents need to access healthcare and critical services, but have no transportation and cannot use our buses.
 Interested in becoming a volunteer driver?
 Download our Volunteer Application Packet and call 802-728-3773 or email us to get started.
 Volunteers are reimbursed for mileage and play a crucial role in our organization.

-Join the Stagecoach Volunteer Driver team – you’ll find it a rewarding experience!
+Join the Tri-Valley Transit Volunteer Driver team – you’ll find it a rewarding experience!